Skip to main content

 Farmington Votes Thursday: Polls Open 6 a.m. to 8 p.m.
 Across Four Locations

 Farmington's annual budget referendum is Thursday, April 30.
 Polls open at 6 a.m. and close at 8 p.m. across four locations.
 On the ballot: the $143 million FY 2026-27 operating budget plus $18.3 million in bonds (a $14.34 million school HVAC upgrade and a $4 million road and drainage bond).
-Here's
+Here's the short version of where to vote, how absentee ballots work, and what the Mercury has covered on each piece of the ballot over the past month.

 Jack Beckett· Staff Writer